Sanford Bookstaver

 Sanford Bookstaver (born September 1, 1973) is an American film, television director and television producer.

 Early life

 In 1995, Bookstaver graduated from the USC School of Cinema-Television.
 In 1999, he directed the film Scriptfellas.

 Television

 As a television director, some of Bookstaver's episodic credits include Prison Break, The O.C., Chicago Fire, Chicago PD, Dawson's Creek, One Tree Hill, House, Harper's Island, Jericho, White Collar, Fastlane and Bones.

 Personal life

 Bookstaver married actress Rena Sofer in 2003.
-On August 5, 2005, the couple's first child together, Avalon Leone, was born in Los Angeles.
+On August 5, 2005, the couple's first child together was born in Los Angeles.
 Bookstaver and Sofer eventually divorced in 2017.
 In 2019, Sofer announced they had reconciled, and in April she announced their engagement.
+They later remarried in 2024.